armadaproject/armada/docs/developer.md

 yarn run build
 ```

-Once completed, the lookout UI should be accessible through your browser at `http://localhost:8089`
+Once completed, the Lookout UI should be accessible through your browser at `http://localhost:8089`

 For UI development you can also use the React development server.
 Note that the Lookout API will still have to be running for this to work.
 ```bash
 yarn run start
 ```

-## Code Generation

-Armada uses proto files extensively.
-Code-generation based on these files is run via `make proto`.

-### Usage metrics
+## Usage metrics

 Some functionality the executor has is to report how much cpu/memory jobs are using.